unitaryfund/mitiq/docs/source/examples/quantum_simulation_1d_ising.md

 plt.show()
 ```

+The plots are consist of different cells, and the color of each cell represents the value of $\Delta_i$ at that particular time.

 To enhance the visualization of the performance of various mitigation techniques, the absolute value of the difference between the exact measurement and different mitigation techniques is presented.